-- Kronos' average days sales outstanding ("DSO") decreased from December 31, 2020 to December 31, 2021, primarily due to the relative changes in the timing of collections. - Kronos' average days sales in inventory ("DSI") decreased from December 31, 2020 to December 31, 2021 primarily due to lower inventory volumes attributable to sales volumes exceeding production volumes in 2021 compared to 2020 and due to supply disruptions and other transportation delays impacting the timing of raw material shipments (except for the fourth quarter of 2021 where production volumes exceeded sales volumes).
+- Kronos' average days sales outstanding ("DSO") decreased from December 31, 2021 to December 31, 2022, primarily due to the relative changes in the timing of collections. - Kronos' average days sales in inventory ("DSI") increased from December 31, 2021 to December 31, 2022 primarily due to higher inventory volumes attributable to production volumes exceeding sales volumes in 2022 compared to 2021 and due to supply disruptions and other transportation delays impacting the timing of raw material shipments at the end of 2021. - CompX's average DSO was generally consistent from December 31, 2021 to December 31, 2022 and is primarily impacted by the timing of sales and collections in the last month of the year.